FnanB/compSys-e2018-pub/coursedescription.md

  * Mondays 13-15
  * Wednesdays 10-12
  * Wednesdays 15-17
    * This session is optional and dedicated to help with assignments and other questions.
 Not all sessions will be held and some can be changed to guest talks.
 See course plan for details.
-   * Held in St. UP1, DIKU (just after lectures)
+Held in:
+     * Weeks 36 - 37: DIKU St. UP1
+     * Weeks 38 - 44: DIKU 1-0-18, 1-0-22, 1-0-26, 1-0-14
+     * Week 45: [NAN]
-   * Except weeks 47, where it is held in AKB Aud 1 (due to Matematikrevyen)
+     * Week 47: AKB Aud 1
-   * Except weeks 48, where [NAN] (due to Biorevyen)
+     * Week 48: from 13-15 in St. UP1 -- NOTE different time
+     * Weeks 49-3: AKB Aud 1, Aud 3, Seminar A

-Room allocation will be as follows.
+Room allocation for exercises will be as follows.

 ### Block 1 (Week 36 - 45)
  * Alex Bruun Hemmingsen